Miazhi24/Miazhi24/README.md

   <img src="https://github.com/Miazhi24/Miazhi24/blob/main/Githhub.png?raw=true" width="800" alt="Toha Image">
 </div>

-Assalamualaikum! 👋 My name is Taha, and I am an aspiring software developer with a keen interest in game development.
+Assalamualaikum! 👋 My name is Taha, and I am an aspiring software developer studying at Royal Holloway University with a keen interest in game development.
 My philosophy revolves around continuous improvement and striving to be the best I can possibly be.

 ## About Me